No results for

 flask --app hello run

-You can see the application running on your browser at http://localhost:5000/.
+The application is running on your browser at http://localhost:5000/.

 Creating tests for your application